Acid reflux / heartburn

 Returns and refunds - unwanted items can be returned within 14 working days for a full refund.

-Acid reflux, heartburn and acid indigestion are used interchangeably.
+Acid reflux, heartburn, and acid indigestion are used interchangeably.
 Doctors often use GORD (gastro-oesophageal reflux disease).
 They are all terms describing the burning pain caused by stomach acid.

 Acid produced in the stomach can travel up to the gullet and the back of the throat.
-This produces a burning sensation in the region of the breastbone and occasionally a taste of acid in the throat and can also lead to gullet inflammation.
+This produces a burning sensation in the region of the breastbone (heartburn) and occasionally a taste of acid in the throat and can also lead to gullet inflammation.

-Dr Fox supplies two different strong acid suppressant medications (from the PPI class of medicines) for the treatment of reflux: Losec (Omeprazole) and Zantac (Ranitidine).
+Dr Fox supplies strong acid suppressant medications (from the PPI class of medicines) for the treatment of reflux (GORD):

 Frequency of acid indigestion

 Almost everybody will experience acid indigestion from time to time.
-It can be brought on spicy food or by drinks such as wine or acid fruit juice.
-Most acid indigestion will settle with antacid tablets containing an alkali.
-These are the familiar chalky tablets or medicines.
+It can be brought on by spicy food or by drinks such as wine, beer, or acidic fruit juice.
+Most acid indigestion will settle with antacids containing an alkali (chalky tablets or milky liquids).

 Some people are prone to repeated episodes of acid reflux.
-For these people Losec (Omeprazole) or Zantac (Ranitidine) taken daily for few days will usually settle symptoms for a week or two at a time.
-Indigestion symptoms can usually be kept under control by taking a Losec (Omeprazole) or Zantac (Ranitidine) tablets on an as required basis.
+For these people a proton pump inhibitor (PPI) taken daily for few days will usually settle symptoms for a week or two at a time.
+Indigestion symptoms can usually be kept under control by taking a PPI capsule or tablet on an as required basis.

 Medication and dosage

-For people with mild or occasional symptoms Losec (Omeprazole) daily or Zantac (Ranitidine) twice daily for 4-5 days will settle the problem, usually for a few weeks at the time.
+For people with mild or occasional symptoms taking a PPI for 4-5 days will settle the problem, usually for a few weeks at the time.

-The main risk of taking either is the danger of masking the symptoms of a cancer in the stomach or gullet and so in some situations a GP should be consulted before using a PPI.
+The main risk of taking PPIs is the danger of masking the symptoms of a cancer in the stomach or gullet and so in some situations a GP should be consulted before using a PPI.